clerisy47/LeafGuard/README.md

 * model.pkl: This is the pre-trained machine learning model.

+* dataset: This directory contain the data used for training the model.

 * test_images: This is the directory which contain test datasets for the classification.

+* requirements.txt: This is the text files which contains all the necessary dependencies with their versions.

 # Credits
 * This project was created by Utsav Acharya.